Refresh a small bathroom on a budget by painting the bathroom cabinet and other simple ideas that you can do in a weekend!

 - Use vertical space when hanging bathroom wall art or a collection of items on open shelves to make the room appear taller.

-The future plan is to have a gallery wall of oil paintings and portraits which will take time to curate.
+The future plan is to have a gallery wall of oil paintings and portraits that will take time to curate.
 I had plenty of items “shopping the house” to give the bathroom an eclectic global glam look for now.
 Most of the items were picked up in other countries so that makes it fun for my family to see!

 Have you done any recent weekend projects?
 Leave me a comment and let’s chat.